QuietInnovator/full_stack_ai_engineering/Product_backlog.md

 - generate an image of the logo
 - generate pdf
 - email PDF
-- Use tavily company research
+- Use tavily company research for market analysnis